Flow-shop scheduling

 Flow-shop scheduling is an optimization problem in computer science and operations research.
 It is a variant of optimal job scheduling.
 In a general job-scheduling problem, we are given n jobs J1, J2, ..., Jn of varying processing times, which need to be scheduled on m machines with varying processing power, while trying to minimize the makespan – the total length of the schedule (that is, when all the jobs have finished processing).
 In the specific variant known as flow-shop scheduling, each job contains exactly m operations.
 The i-th operation of the job must be executed on the i-th machine.
 No machine can perform more than one operation simultaneously.
 For each operation of each job, execution time is specified.

 Flow-shop scheduling is a special case of job-shop scheduling where there is strict order of all operations to be performed on all jobs.
 Flow-shop scheduling may apply as well to production facilities as to computing designs.
 A special type of flow-shop scheduling problem is the permutation flow-shop scheduling problem in which the processing order of the jobs on the resources is the same for each subsequent step of processing.

 In the standard three-field notation for optimal-job-scheduling problems, the flow-shop variant is denoted by F in the first field.
 For example, the problem denoted by " F3|$p_{ij}$|$C_\max$" is a 3-machines flow-shop problem with unit processing times, where the goal is to minimize the maximum completion time.

 Formal definition

 There are m machines and n jobs.
 Each job contains exactly m operations.
 The i-th operation of the job must be executed on the i-th machine.
 No machine can perform more than one operation simultaneously.
 For each operation of each job, execution time is specified.

 Operations within one job must be performed in the specified order.
-The first operation gets executed on the first machine, then (as the first operation is finished) the second operation on the second machine, and so on until the n-th operation.
+The first operation gets executed on the first machine, then (as the first operation is finished) the second operation on the second machine, and so on until the m-th operation.
 Jobs can be executed in any order, however.
-Problem definition implies that this job order is exactly the same for each machine.
 The problem is to determine the optimal such arrangement, i.e. the one with the shortest possible total job execution makespan.